In this article you will learn how to offload audio plugin processing to remote computers on your network using AudioGridder.

 Open the Windows Firewall, click on the Allow another app… button and locate the AudioGridderServer executable in Program Files, as shown on the screenshot above.

-Important note: make sure that your computers are connected using wired ethernet cables.
+Important note: ensure your computers are connected using wired ethernet cables.
 Although Wi-Fi connection is also possible, in our tests wireless turned to be too slow for this kind of application.
 You’ll get far too much latency, along with CPU spikes and dropouts etc.

 How to configure the AudioGridder server